elycruz/gulpw/README.md

   - [ ] - Prettify console output in all tasks, and make all output look simliar (follow a matisse).
   - [ ] - Fix all non streaming tasks to return streams or promises so that other tasks can list them as dependencies.
+  - [ ] - Clean up notes for deploy task.
+  - [ ] - Make 'prompt:deploy' more robust by making some of the config parameters optional (also doctor up deploy task to take this into account)

 ### ~~Notes~~ Caveats: